 Congratulations!
 You just compiled and installed a plugin from source code, installed it on your local server, connected, and tested it out!
+You then built the EZPlugin library and installed it as well.

 With that out of the way, we'll spend the next few chapters taking a deeper look at all the source code that makes a plugin, and see what makes Java tick so you can make your own plugins.